OfficeForProductSafetyAndStandards/cosmetic-product-notifications/docs/Deploy from scratch.md

     cf target -o "beis-mspsds" -s "int"

 Create an AWS user called int-mspsds keep a note of the Access key ID and secret access key.
-Don't add any policies for this user.
+Give this user the AmazonS3FullAccess policy.

 ## Database